What is MoDOT doing and how will this benefit me?

 MoDOT will continue to widen Route 45 to four lanes from I-435 to Route K. This project will also include retaining walls along the road, adding a roundabout, and building a trail that begins at Route K and ends at Brink Myers Road.
 The goal is to increase capacity for more vehicles, improve intersection safety and increase driver sight distance by flattening the hills.

-On Monday, Oct.
-24 the final phase of the Route 45 widening project kicked off with a ground breaking ceremony.
-The final phase of the project from Route K to I-435 will begin construction this fall (2016) and will complete the four-lane expansion from I-29 to I-435.
+Back on Monday, Oct.
+24, 2016, the final phase of the Route 45 widening project kicked off with a ground breaking ceremony.

 Overview of Project Phasing: